J535D165/CoronaWatchNL/README.md

 #### Visualizations miscellaneous data

-These graphs display the number of (positively) tested people per day.
+These graphs display the number of (positively) tested people per week (the end date of each week - Sunday - is used as indicator for the specific weeks).

 [<img src="plots/overview_plot_tests_weeks_cum.png" width="430">](plots)[<img src="plots/overview_plot_tests_weeks.png" width="430">](plots)